hellarcore/electrum-hellar-server/HOWTO.md

 Check if the limits are changed either by logging with the user configured to run Electrum Dash server as.
 Example:

-    su - dash
+    su - hellar
     ulimit -n

 Or if you use sudo and the user is added to sudoers group:

-    sudo -u dash -i ulimit -n
+    sudo -u hellar -i ulimit -n

 Two more things for you to consider:

-1. To increase privacy of transactions going through your server you may want to close dashd for incoming connections and connect outbound only.
+1. To increase privacy of transactions going through your server you may want to close hellard for incoming connections and connect outbound only.
 Most servers do run full nodes with open incoming connections though.

-2. Consider restarting dashd (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting hellard (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 ### Step 11.
 (Finally!)
 Run Electrum Dash server